What is a paywall?

 Hard paywall

-The most common type of paywall is the hard paywall, which completely blocks users from accessing any content until they pay for a membership or subscription.
+A hard paywall is the most common; this completely blocks users from accessing any content until they pay for a membership or subscription.
 This type of paywall is typically used by newspapers and trusted publications or memberships that produce high-quality, in-depth analytical content.

 Soft paywall